andynth13/House-Price-EDA/README.md

 This project aim to provide the insight for the manager to have an overview on the sale price and how other factors of the house impact to it, such as: house quality, the size of the lot and the age of the building/ house.
 Other additional information about the material and quality of the Roof and the Exterior.

+## Project components
+* Notebook: This folder contains the jupyter notebooks where I saved all the codes used.
+* Data: This folder contains the dataset saved as train.csv, used for this assignment and a full description of the variables.
+* Doc: Contains the summary of analysis in PDF and doc format.

 ## Data definition
 There are 81 variables and below are the definitions of only those used in this EDA.
 For full description, please refer to this link https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview